 - format fs=ntfs quick

-Now, your SUB flash drive has been formatted with one NTFS primary partition.
+Now, your USB flash drive has been formatted with one NTFS primary partition.
 You can check if it shows 64GB storage capacity in File Explorer.